 We agree with Jim Collins – the first key step for any business is “to get the right people on the bus.”
 We have an extraordinarily talented and committed management team, combining functional and industry expertise with a shared set of values, strong trust in each other, and a deep commitment to our common vision.

 Expertise: Developing eDiscovery solutions for corporations and law firms, eDiscovery thought leadership, new product development, strategy, investor management, sales and marketing management

 Education: M.B.A., Stanford University Graduate School of Business; B.A., Economics, University of Cambridge

-Along with President Ciarán Power, Christian has grown Discovia to become the only West Coast company providing an eDiscovery managed service to the Fortune 50.
+Along with President Ciarán Power, Christian has grown Discovia to become one of the leading managed eDiscovery service providers to the Fortune 50.
 Christian’s focus is on the “external” – acquiring and managing clients, tracking and discussing industry trends, developing new products and services, driving business strategy and managing the investor group.
 Before coming to the U.S., Christian worked at Reuters in the United Kingdom, where he managed teams responsible for identifying and implementing new product and marketing initiatives.
 Previously, he was with Mercer Management Consulting, advising companies in the transportation, logistics, paper and media industries.
 Christian also has experience in sales management at a publishing start-up and in finance with JP Morgan Chase.
 Married with three children, Christian is an avid cricket fan.
 He survived the Escape from Alcatraz Triathlon and plays soccer in a Palo Alto league.

 Expertise: Service and operations management, management team leadership, financial management, people, client solutions, process development, and strategy